openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1GettingStarted.md

 cd openenclave
 ```

-To deploy all the prerequisities for building Open Enclave, you can run the following from powershell.
-Note that the Data Center Attestation Primitives Client is not used for attestation on systems which have support for SGX1 without support for Flexible Launch Control (FLC).
+To deploy all the prerequisities for building Open Enclave, you can run the following from Powershell.
+Note that the Data Center Attestation Primitives (DCAP) Client is not used for attestation on systems which have support for SGX1 without support for Flexible Launch Control (FLC).

 ```powershell
 cd scripts
 .\install-windows-prereqs.ps1 -InstallPath PATH_TO_OE_REPO -LaunchConfiguration SGX1 -DCAPClientType None
 ```

-As an example, if you cloned Open Enclave SDK repo into C:\openenclave, you would run the following:
+As an example, if you cloned Open Enclave SDK repo into `C:\openenclave`, you would run the following:

 ```powershell
 cd scripts